-- A jsConnect connection on your community.
+- A jsConnect connection for your community.
 Make a note of your secret because you'll need this to format your SSO string.

-- You will need to generate your SSO string on your server.
+- To generate your SSO string on your server.
 This will be done on the page where you embed Vanilla.

-- Your server will also have to know the current user.
-You'll need information such as the user's ID, username, and email.
+- Your server will need to know the current user.
+You'll need information like the user's ID, username, and email.

-You must generate your SSO string on the server, even though you will be generating a client-side SSO string.
-Here is an example in PHP:
+You must generate your SSO string on the server, even though you'll be generating a client-side SSO string.
+Here's an example in PHP:

 $user = [